MattGyverLee/prestige/README.md

 Known Issues:

--Loop and fullscreen buttons not implemented.
+- Loop and fullscreen buttons not implemented.
--Recreates merged media files even if existing (ineffecient) -There is some oddness in the interface (sizing and scrolling) if the window is less than 720px tall.
+- Recreates merged media files even if existing (ineffecient)
+- There is some oddness in the interface (sizing and scrolling) if the window is less than 720px tall.

 ### Developer Setup